abinit/abinit/doc/tutorial/compilation.md

 NC-4 Parallel Support:	yes
 ```

-tells us that configure detected our installation of hdf5 and support for parallel IO is activated.
+tells us that *configure* detected our installation of *hdf5* and that support for parallel-IO is activated.

 Now use the standard sequence of commands to compile and install the package: